AGOberprieler/GinJinn2/docs/5-example_applications.rst

 2. Flatten the COCO dataset:

-   GinJinn2 expects all images to be placed directly in the folder :code:`images` within the dataset folder an as a sibling of the annotations (:code:`annotations.json` for COCO or :code:`annotaitons` folder for Pascal-VOC).
+   GinJinn2 expects all images to be placed directly in the folder :code:`images` within the dataset folder, being sibling of the annotations (:code:`annotations.json` for COCO or :code:`annotations` folder for Pascal-VOC).
    To transform any valid COCO dataset into a flat COCO dataset, GinJinn2 provides the :code:`ginjinn utils flatten` command.

-   To flatten the seeds dataset:
+   Flatten the seeds dataset:

    .. code-block:: BASH